 Dangerous Category 3 Typhoon Phanfone

-Predicted precipitation for Typhoon Phanfone as simulated by the GFDL model at 06Z Friday October 3, 2014.
-Phanfone was predicted to dump widespread rains of 8+ inches (yellow colors) across much of Japan.
-Image credit: NOAA/GFDL.Next up for Japan: Tropical Storm Vongfong?
+Predicted precipitation for Typhoon Phanfone as simulated by the GFDL model at 12Z Saturday October 4, 2014.
+Phanfone was predicted to dump rains of 8+ inches (yellow colors) across portions of Japan.
+Image credit: NOAA/GFDL.A Typhoon Watch in Guam for Typhoon Vongfong

 Hurricane expert Steve Gregory offers his take on what rest of hurricane season might bring in his Thursday afternoon post.